 Bob Dylan‘s Rough And Rowdy Ways Tour continues to make its way through Europe.

-According to Boblinks, the setlist for Dylan and his band in Brussels was:
+According to Boblinks, Dylan and his band played:

 Watching The River Flow (Bob on piano)